 Ideal Body Composition: Lean mass has a tone and a shape, whereas fat is untoned and shapeless.
 People who follow the fitness lifestyle appear toned because they carry more lean tissue and less adipose tissue (fat).
 An increase in lean mass causes the body to look firm and toned, with tremendous aesthetic value.
 Lean mass is metabolically active, whereas adipose tissue is metabolically inactive.
 Lean mass plays a vital role in increasing the body's basal metabolic rate or BMR and thus, help in reducing fat.
 The basal metabolic rate or BMR directly correlates with calorie burning.
 The primary purpose of your body storing fat is to use it later in emergencies like sustained periods of negative calorie deficits.
 An increase in lean mass leads to an increase in the strength of the musculoskeletal system.
 An increase in your fat store leads to an increase in the probability of acquiring lifestyle-related diseases.

 Body Flexibility: Adequate flexibility prevents injuries.
 A stiff muscle that has lost its elasticity is more likely to tear.
 In the event of a movement trying to go through a full range of motion around a joint would pull apart the muscle.
 A classic example of lack of flexibility causing postural problems is hamstring inflexibility.

 It's crucial to lay equal emphasis on all five components of fitness.
 All the five pillars of fitness are interrelated, and it is equally essential to get better at all five elements.

 There are 5 components of fitness - muscular endurance, cardiovascular endurance, musculoskeletal strength, ideal body composition and body flexibility.

 Each of the five components of fitness are interdependent and equally important.

-Now that we understand how science defines fitness, you can scientifically conclude what fitness is.
+Now we understand how science defines fitness.